 They were able to produce independently and with their own toy designs from 1921.
 Louis got some space in a factory in Erie, Pennsylvania, and from Strauss he bought two dies for the Zippo climbing monkey and Alabama the minstrel dancer.
 The next year, in 1922, these two tin toys had sold over eight million apiece, making Louis and his brother millionaires.
 Success steadily increased and within a decade Marx had sold millions of whistling Lumar yo-yos.
 To keep costs low, the company would often re-use dies, using it for multiple different tin toys.
-Wind-up train 'The Honeymoon Express' became the 'Mickey Mouse Express' and later the 'Subway Express'.
+Wind-up train 'The Honeymoon Express' became the 'Mickey Mouse Express' (Marx produced many Disney tin figurse) and later the 'Subway Express'.
 And for example the 'Tidy Tim Street Cleaner' toy from 1940 was known originally as 'Popeye pushing a barrel of spinach'.

 Louis was an expert at designing toys, but he was also very good at marketing.
 A gof combination!
 Quality at the lowest price possible, Marx toys became so popular that he rarely needed to advertise.